angelasoler/hello-world/README.md

 # hello-world
  Store ideas and resources
-Here´s Angela trying to learn how to work in GitHub baby!
+Here´s Angela trying to learn how to work with GitHub baby!